 The Energy Saving Trust is an independent UK-based organisation focused on promoting action that leads to the reduction of carbon dioxide emissions - a key contributor to man-made climate change.
 They are funded by the UK government, devolved governments and the private sector.

 Offering a source of free advice and information, the Energy Saving Trust helps people across the UK to save energy, conserve water and reduce waste.
 They work through regionally based and country-specific teams and advice centres to direct people to the right grants to make energy saving happen, including loft insulation, cavity walls and installation of renewable energy sources.
-The Energy Saving Trust has a national rate number for advice and information: 0300 123 1234 and a website www.energysavingtrust.org.uk.
+For more detail visit the Energy Saving Trust website www.energysavingtrust.org.uk.

 In addition to it's advice role, The Energy Saving Trust provides evidence-based policy analysis in the areas of household energy efficiency, low-carbon transport, renewables and micro generation.
 They also manage the Low Carbon Building Programme which provides grants for the installation of microgeneration technologies.